 Knepper, P. (2007), Criminology and social policy.
 Los Angeles, London, New Delhi, Singapore: Sage.

 ANNEX OF THE COURSE OUTLINE

 Alternative ways of examining a course in emergency situations

 |Teacher (full name):||Nikolaos Koulouris, Associate Professor, Margarita Gasparinatou, Assistant Professor|

 written or oral examination with distance learning methods, provided that the integrity and reliability of the examination are ensured.

-The assignments done during the semester are taken into account as supporting the grade of the written exams (reinforcement up to 3 points).
-To measure the support grade, it is required to obtain a grade that can be passed in the written exams (at least 5).
+The papers and presentations students prepare during the semester are taken into account as supporting the grade of the written exams (an up to 3 points bonus).
+For the bonus grade to be added, students are required to obtain a passable grade in the written examinations (at least 5 out of 10).

-Throughout the examination it is possible to communicate with the teachers through the electronic platform at the link of the course.
-On the same platform, students who have this right and have declared it to the secretariat can be examined orally, on the same topics as those of the written examinations.
+Throughout the examination students can communicate with the teachers through the electronic platform at the link of the course.
+On the same platform, students who are eligible to be examined orally and have declared it to the secretariat, are examined on the same topics of the written examinations.

 - Please write YES or NO

 - Note down the evaluation methods used by the teacher, e.g.